dataPuzzler/python_package_starter/README.md

 ### Code Documentation <a name="code docu">

 The documentation is located `docs` folder and has been built using [Sphinx](http://www.sphinx-doc.org).
 Sqhinx's default 'quickstart' was run in order to create the initial `conf.py`.
-It was customized concerning the docstring format and the documentation theme as explained below.
+It was customized with respect to the docstring format and the documentation theme as explained below.

 #### Usage of Google-style docstrings